Bus Crash: NY Charter Company Has 'Satisfactory' Safety Record, But It's Not Perfect

 A check of the Federal Motor Carrier Safety Administration’s (FMCSA) website shows that Regency Charter Buses, based in Suffolk County in Nesconset, was involved in one injury crash in the past two years.
 Records do not specify who was at fault.

-The company was given a “satisfactory” safety rating in March 2019, though records reveal nearly two dozen maintenance violations over the past two years.
+The company was given a “satisfactory” safety rating in March 2019, though records reveal 23 maintenance violations over the past two years.

 Earlier Report: Bus Crash: Farmingdale HS Band Director, Retired Teacher ID'd As Victims In Horrific Rollover

-Of the 23 violations documented since September 2021, the most serious were inoperable brake lights and headlights, considered a 6 on a severity scale of 1 to 10, where a 10 represents the highest crash risk.
+Of those documented since September 2021, the most serious were inoperable brake lights and headlights, considered a 6 on a severity scale of 1 to 10, where a 10 represents the highest crash risk.

 Inspectors noted two instances of buses “not equipped with anti-lock braking system malfunction circuit or signal,” as well as one brake violation, both considered a 4 on the severity scale.